 However the advantages of getting on in years can play in our favor if – and that is a major “if” we have a healthy brain.
 Of course, there are other factors to growing old with grace, but if our minds are operating on all cylinders then we are able to make robust and effective choices as we go.

 Protecting our brains has never been more at the forefront of society than it is today.
 We all know of someone who is suffering dementia or Alzheimer’s.
-Unfortunately, we haven’t developed an effective crane service that can hoist those troubles out of our lives completely.
+Unfortunately, we haven’t developed an effective way to leverage our crane service company to hoist those troubles out of our lives completely.
 Just a few generations back, these cognitive disorders weren’t nearly as prevalent in society as they are now.
 Other internal plumbing seemed to give out before our brains let us down.
 Sure these conditions were still a part of life, but more infrequent than today’s commonplace.

 Some of us have an inordinate fear of germs, while others walk around totally oblivious to the fact that the little microbes are lurking in every knook and cranny of our world.
 I personally fall somewhere in-between.
 While I cringe when I see someone leaving a public restroom without washing their hands, I take it as a reminder not to touch my face – no matter what – when I’m in a public place.